-The Church of Sant Joan de Caselles
+Church of Sant Joan de Caselles

 Inside there are the remains of a stucco Romanesque Majesty of the 12th century surrounded by a mural pictorial scene representing the crucifixion with Longinus and Stephanus accompanied by the Sun the Moon.
-Behind the altar grill there is a 16th century altarpiece of great artistic quality with influences of the Italian and German Renaissance depicting scenes of the life and martyrdom of Saint John, the author of the Apocalypse and patron saint of the church.
+An altarpiece by Miquel Ramells and Gui de Borgonyó sits behind the rood screen, there is a 16th century altarpiece of great artistic quality with influences of the Italian and German Renaissance depicting scenes of the life and martyrdom of Saint John, the author of the Apocalypse and patron saint of the church.

 The church is one of the attractions on Andorra Tourist Bus route 1, from June to September.

-More information: National Tourist Office.
+More information: Tourist Office of Canillo.